conradplake/jayserv/README.md

 # jayserv
-A web application framework with a little shop demo.
+A web framework with an HTML frontend renderer.

 Code was written around 2002 aiming at an easy to implement and deploy MVC style framework.
 The shop demo was testet with Tomcat web server.